 Scroll down

-The Arctic is rapidly warming and disproportionately driving climate risks.
-No matter where you live, what happens in the Arctic affects your community, and vice versa.
+The poles are rapidly warming and disproportionately driving climate risks.
+No matter where you live, what happens at the poles affects your community — and vice versa.

 Scroll down